csiro-data-school/python/_episodes/06-lists.md

 ---
 ## Lists are collections of data

 We have already encountered some simple Python types like integers, strings and booleans.
 Now we will see how we can group multiple values together in a collection – like a list of numbers or a list of names.
-Collections in Python are containers that are used to store collections of data, and include lists, dictionaries and tuples, which we will cover in future lessons.
+Collections in Python are containers that are used to store collections of data, and include lists, tuples and dictionaries, which we will cover in future lessons.

-*   A list stores many values in a single structure.
 *   Doing calculations with a hundred variables called `weight_001`, `weight_002`, etc., would be at least as slow as doing them by hand.
-*   Use a **list** to store many values together.
+*   A **list** can store many values in a single structure.
     *   Contained within square brackets `[...]`.
     *   Values separated by commas `,`.
 *   Use `len` to find out how many values are in a list.